 Don’t put two males in an enclosure together.

 One more thing to keep in mind when looking for an enclosure is, height is more important than length because they tend to spend little time on the ground.

 Make sure they have plenty of places to climb since these critters love to spend most of their time above the ground.
 Provide fairly dense foliage throughout the cage.

 Either live or fake plants will do and other things like rocks can be added to decorate.
 Make sure you have a sufficient amount of hiding spots around the enclosure’s foliage.
 Clean regularly, mist the cage twice a day and spot clean as needed.

 Because of humidity requirements, substrate that is absorbent is recommended.
 Substrate can simply be layers of paper towel, though peat moss or coconut fiber is most preferred.

 More natural substrates like non-fertilized potting soil will also do.
 Replace substrate when needed.
 For options, check out Zoo Med Repti Bark.
 It lasts up to one year before you’d need to replace it.

 As with many reptiles, there should be a basking spot on one end of the enclosure and a cool side as well.
 The basking spot should be kept around 90 degrees and the cool side of the enclosure should range from 70-80 degrees.
 Some recommend using OMAYKEY Ceramic Heat Lamp.

 Flying Geckos require high humidity.
-Something like the BaoGuai Reptile Mister should suffice.
+Something like the this Reptile fogger is a great option.